 The waxy coating on mealybugs repels most insecticides.
 Where they hide also makes them hard to reach.

 Several species of mealybugs can be pests of greenhouse, nursery, and landscape plants.

 If you already have a mealybug infestation on Dracaena, there are some natural elimination methods available.

-Treat mealybugs by dipping cotton balls or cotton swabs in a 70% alcohol solution.
-Dab the mealybug affected areas with the alcohol-soaked cotton balls.
+Dip cotton balls and swabs in alcohol and remove all visible mealybugs.
+Dab the mealybug-affected areas with the alcohol-soaked cotton swab.
 Spot treatments may be the best method for mealybug control on indoor plants.

 Spray it on the entire plant, including the undersides of the leaves, the trunk, and the soil.
 Repeat this treatment once or twice a week until the infestation is gone.

 You can use a spray bottle for this treatment step and spray the solution on the whole plant.

 When mealy bugs are in the crawler stage, Neem oil, Insecticidal soap, and horticulture oil are good options to control the younger nymphs.
 A systemic insecticide may be needed for large mealybug infestations.